 We work with Salvadoran partners ProCosta and the Eastern Pacific Hawksbill Initiative (ICAPO) to protect critically endangered hawksbill turtles at Jiquilisco Bay, one of two primary hawksbill nesting sites in the region.
 Our collaboration centers on deepening ProCosta’s local hawksbill conservation network, comprised largely of former egg poachers and artisanal fishing communities.

 Hawksbills are critically endangered globally, with fewer than 700 adult females estimated in the region, and 90% of known nesting occurring in El Salvador and Nicaragua.
 Threats include destructive fishing practices, harvest of turtle eggs, and degradation of nesting and marine habitats.
 Our partners ProCosta and ICAPO have been addressing these threats over the last decade, and results for hawksbills are promising.

 We are supporting targeted conservation actions at El Salvador’s Jiquilisco Bay to ensure continued success of ProCosta’s hawksbill recovery efforts, including hawksbill nest protection and hatcheries, community engagement, and turtle monitoring and research.

-The Eastern Pacific is a globally important habitat for marine turtles and is home to many vulnerable and endangered species.
+The eastern Pacific is a globally important habitat for marine turtles, home to many vulnerable and endangered species.